chatmail/rpc-client-go/README.md

 ### Installing deltachat-rpc-server

-This package depends on a standalone Delta Chat RPC server `deltachat-rpc-server` program that must be available in your `PATH`.
+This package depends on a standalone Chatmail RPC server `deltachat-rpc-server` program that must be available in your `PATH`.
 For installation instructions check: https://github.com/deltachat/deltachat-core-rust/tree/master/deltachat-rpc-server